pesterhazy/presumably/posts/fixmes.md

 In a nutshell, that's why I'm a fan of FIXMEs automatically enforced by CI.
 FIXME-driven development adds to our autonomy, rather than subtracting from it, because it guides us towards what matters and because it optimizes for what is arguably our most precious resource - our cognitive capacity.

 [^xxx]: There's evidence that, like many conventions, significant codetags were first introduced by Unix hackers in the BSD codebase.
-Possibly the earliest example of the codetag XXX (used more or less synonymously with FIXME) is a [1981 commit](https://github.com/dspinellis/unix-history-repo/commit/9e295a2f65c046125ece0ad68f142f59df4c3400) by Bill Joy, the author of vi.
+Possibly the earliest example of the codetag XXX (used more or less synonymously with FIXME today) is a [1981 commit](https://github.com/dspinellis/unix-history-repo/commit/9e295a2f65c046125ece0ad68f142f59df4c3400) by Bill Joy, the author of vi.
 FIXME seems like it became popular later.
-When 4.4BSD came around, its source contained 1500 instances of `/* XXX`, compare to only 332 of `/* FIXME`, mostly in gcc and gdb.
+When 4.4BSD came out, its source contained 1500 instances of `XXX`, compared to only 332 of `FIXME` (mostly in gcc and gdb).
 For more software archaeology, see [Juho Snellman's fascinating investigation](https://www.snellman.net/blog/archive/2017-04-17-xxx-fixme/).

 [^linux]: The Linux kernel repository contains 4041 FIXMEs and 5720 TODOs.
-It clearly doesn't follow the rule proposed in this post.
+It clearly doesn't adhere to the rule proposed in this post.

 [^grep]: Our linter rule can be expressed in a single line of shell code: `git grep FIXME && exit 1`.